Mohamed-Momen-Abdullah/barca-rag-assistant/README.md

 ![Barça History RAG Assistant answering a question about Johan Cruyff's signing, with correct sources cited](docs/screenshots/frontend-chat-demo.png)

-## Notes
+## Demo

-- This is an **individual submission** for the Core Track (text-only RAG).
-No shared implementation was used.
-- The Extended Track's CV/YOLO component was considered (a crest/kit-era image classifier) but not built, due to the project's time constraints — see project discussion for details.
+- This is a steamlit deployed app demo that can be accessed when running the backend first https://barca-rag-assistant.streamlit.app/.